eddiemadrigal/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library for building user interfaces.
+It is the `view` layer for web applications.
+It's main function is to profide UI or UX without having to refresh the entire page.
+This is done through component re-rendering of updated data, which makes up parts of a page.
+React keeps pieces of information from being hard coded and instead aims at computing information relevant to what users want.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+It means to think in components, component hierarchies and how code can be broken up into re-usable blocks of code - called components.
+For example, looking at a webpage, and recognizing the navigation is a component, and the links on it to other pages, search bar, and logo are in it's component hierarchy.
+HTML's index.html to index.js to App.js to Component1, Component2, etc.

-- [ ] Describe state.
+- [X] Describe state.

+A state is the data components render to a page.
+A state could be the type of car you want to fetch form a JSON API, for example.

-- [ ] Describe props.
+- [X] Describe props.

+props, short for properties, is an an array like mapping of an object that carries with it key:value pairs that hold the data components will need in order to display information required at that moment.  props can be thought of as HTML element attributes that give elements the information to style a font, an image src or an anchor's href it's URL.
+Without props, it's impossible for a componement to receive from parents the data needed to properly render on a page a readied component.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [X] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.
+There are two categories of side effects in React components - those that don’t require cleanup and those that do require cleanup.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [X] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
+- [X] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
-- [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
+- [X] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
-- [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
+- [X] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
+- [X] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [X] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
 Follow these steps for completing your project.
-- [ ] Implement the project on this Branch, **committing progress & changes often.**
+- [X] Implement the project on this Branch, **committing progress & changes often.**
-- [ ] Push commits: `git push origin <firstName-lastName>`.
+- [X] Push commits: `git push origin <firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request.
+- [X] Add your Project Manager as a Reviewer on the Pull-request.
-- [ ] TL then will count the HW as done by merging the branch back into master.
+- [X] TL then will count the HW as done by merging the branch back into master.

 ## Minimum Viable Product